Variation formulae for the volume of coassociative submanifolds: First variation formulae

+In general, there will be no particular constraint on the pointwise lengths of the lifted vector fields.
+These lengths are constant if and only if the fibration is a Riemannian submersion; this condition leads to further constraints on the fibres.
+Specifically, Baraglia \cite{Baraglia} shows that $B$ can be endowed with a Riemannian structure such that the projection is a Riemannian submersion if and only if the fibres, with the induced metric, have a hyper-K\"ahler structure (his proof only requires $d\phi=0$).

+In particular, general theory shows that such fibres must be either K3 surfaces or flat tori.
+In both cases $b_2^+(\Sigma)=3$, so $B\simeq \mathcal{M}$.
+Baraglia shows that (up to a constant factor) this identification further equates his metric on $B$ with the $L^2$ metric on $\mathcal{M}$.
+In other words, in this setting the moduli space construction is perfectly aligned to the fibration structure.

+In Sections \ref{s:erp}, \ref{s:example} we will find examples of coassociative fibrations whose fibres are flat tori.
+We may then apply the above.

-Concerning the above example it should be noted that Baraglia \cite{Baraglia} proved that, for topological reasons, if $M$ is compact and both its $G_2$ calibrations are closed (i.e. $d\phi=0$ and $d\psi=0$) then it does not admit smooth coassociative fibrations.
+\begin{remark*} It should be noted that Baraglia \cite{Baraglia} proved that, for topological reasons, if $M$ is compact and both its $G_2$ calibrations are closed (i.e., $d\phi=0$ and $d\psi=0$) then it does not admit smooth coassociative fibrations.
 Our methods and statements however are local, we will never require $M$ compact, nor will we require both calibrations to be closed.